NextronSystems/thor-manual/scanning/using-thor.rst

 Select or filter Signatures during Initialization
 -------------------------------------------------

-The ``Signature Includes``  and ``Signature Excludes`` functionalities alow users to fine-tune and customize their scanning process for improved accuracy and efficiency.
+The ``--signature-include`` and ``--signature-exclude`` options allow you to fine-tune the initialized signature set for improved focus and efficiency.

-You can use these flags to limit the signature set to a certain campaign, threat or threat actor.
+You can use these flags to limit the signature set to a specific campaign, threat, or threat actor.

 The filter values are applied to: